uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 2J.
 Gameplay File Note

-Definition: "Any other notable characteristics of the" gameplay file that are "not captured in other fields" of this metadata schema (Lee et al. 2024)
+Definition: "Any other notable characteristics of the" gameplay file that are "not captured in other fields" of this metadata schema (Lee et al., "VGMS 4.2," 2024)

 *text input field*